 The mountains once housed the Air Nomads, a group of monastic airbenders characterized by their free spirit.
 Lastly, the Fire Nation is the most hostile of the bunch, represented by the fiery volcanic islands they live on.

-In most animated series with multiple seasons, you'll encounter filler episodes that have nothing to do with the show’s main storyline, and usually serve no purpose in furthering the plot.
+In most animated series with multiple seasons, you'll encounter filler episodes that have nothing to do with the main storyline and usually serve to pad out the season without furthering the plot.

 Have we convinced you to watch Avatar: The Last Airbender yet?
-This show doesn’t disappoint, so try not to put it off because of its "childish" aesthetic or youthful cast of main characters.
+This show doesn't disappoint, so try not to put it off because of its "childish" aesthetic or youthful cast of main characters.